Blackwater 61 crash

-Blackwater 61 was the callsign of a CASA 212, registration N960BW, operated by Presidential Airways Inc, the aviation subsidiary of the private security contractor Blackwater USA, that crashed in the mountains of remote central Afghanistan on November 27, 2004.
-The turboprop airplane was carrying three military passengers and three members of the flight crew when it crashed.
-According to the NTSB investigative report of the accident, the Blackwater pilots were "behaving unprofessionally" and were "deliberately flying the nonstandard route low through the valley for fun."
+Blackwater 61 was the callsign of a CASA 212 aircraft, registration N960BW, operated by Presidential Airways Inc, the aviation subsidiary of the private security contractor Blackwater USA, that crashed in the mountains of remote central Afghanistan on November 27, 2004.
+The turboprop airplane was carrying three military passengers and three members of the flight crew when it crashed into the highest of a range of mountains stretching west of Kabul.
+According to the National Transportation Safety Board investigative report of the accident, the Blackwater pilots were "behaving unprofessionally" and were "deliberately flying the nonstandard route low through the valley for fun."
 The accident contributed to the debate over the use of private military contractors in war-zones and Blackwater's hiring practices and standard operating procedures.
 Blackwater aircraft had been operating in Afghanistan under contract with the U.S. military to transport troops and supplies throughout the country.
-Five people aboard the aircraft died in the crash, while one later died awaiting rescue.
+All six people aboard the aircraft died in the crash, including one who initially survived but later died awaiting rescue.

 Background

-Blackwater USA was founded in 1997 by former Navy SEALs, Erik Prince and Al Clark, in North Carolina as a security training firm that provided instruction to military and law enforcement.
-Prior to the 9/11 attacks the company had a mere $200,000 in federal contracts.
-However, by 2002 it was raking in millions of dollars from the federal government for contracts to protect U.S. facilities and personnel overseas.
-Blackwater saw an even more dramatic upsurge in growth after the 2003 invasion of Iraq and by 2006 had over $600 million in federal contracts.
+Blackwater USA was founded in 1997 by former Navy SEALs, Erik Prince and Al Clark, in North Carolina as a security training firm that provided instruction to military and law enforcement personnel.
+Prior to the 9/11 attacks the company had $200,000 in federal contracts.
+However, by 2002 it was paid millions of dollars from the federal government for contracts to protect U.S. facilities and personnel overseas.
+Blackwater saw an even more dramatic growth after the 2003 invasion of Iraq and by 2006 had over $600 million in federal contracts.

 In 2004, the company was contracted by Air Mobility Command to assist the military in its operations in Afghanistan, Pakistan, and Uzbekistan.
 The contract was a 2-year, $34.8 million deal which would require Blackwater aircraft to haul U.S. troops and equipment on short flights across the region, often between unimproved remote airstrips.
 At the time aircraft operated by the company included the CASA 212 and the Bombardier Dash-8.
 Blackwater's aviation assets fall under the Melbourne, Florida based Presidential Airways Inc. which was owned by Blackwater.
 Under the contract Presidential Airways would fly six regularly scheduled routes to small airfields in Afghanistan.
-In testimony to Congress, Erik Prince explained Blackwater's role in Afghanistan saying, "We were hired to fill that void because there is a different -- it's a different kind of airlift mission going in and out of the very short strips in Afghanistan.
+In testimony to Congress, Erik Prince explained Blackwater's role in Afghanistan saying, "We were hired to fill that void because there is a different—it's a different kind of airlift mission going in and out of the very short strips in Afghanistan.
 You have high altitude, short strips, unimproved runways, and you have transport aircraft that are designed to support a large, conventional battle."

 This was not the only aviation contract that Blackwater was under.
 It operated a fleet of MD-530 helicopters to provide security for the State Department in Iraq.
 The helicopters were based out of the Green Zone in Baghdad, Iraq.
 One of the company's helicopters crashed in 2007 due to enemy fire.